MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/outlook-shared-mailbox.md

   - enduser
 ---

-# Automate a shared Outlook mailbox
+# Use a shared Outlook mailbox in email automation

 Shared mailboxes allow groups of people to monitor and send emails from public email aliases.
 When a group user replies to messages sent to a shared mailbox, the email appears to be from the shared address, not from the individual user.